howion/notes/notes/abstract-algebra/01-group-theory/21-group-actions.md

 # Group Actions

+> TODO: This section needs a heavy revision and reordering within the notes.

 ## _Def._ Group Action

 Let $G$ be a group and $X$ any set.
 A binary operation $*: G \times X \to X$ is called a **(left) action** if, for all $a,b \in G$ and $x \in X$: